 Animal Services Board Holds First Meeting

-The newly created Animal Services Advisory Board of Moore County held an "informative and positive" first meeting Thursday as members sought to better define the agency's future direction.
+The newly created Animal Services Advisory Board of Moore County held its first meeting Thursday as members sought to better define the agency's direction.

-Orange County Animal Services director Bob Marotto, whose agency served as a model on which officials based the local organization, was the guest speaker.
+Orange County Animal Services Director Bob Marotto, whose department served as a model on which officials based the local organization, was the guest speaker.

 Earlier this month, the Moore County Board of Commissioners voted unanimously to remove animal operations from the public health department and create a separate agency for animal control.
 A 12-member advisory board was developed to oversee the department.

 Marotto's presentation covered a wide range of topics that the animal services board will consider when adopting its own guidelines.

 Board members seemed particularly impressed with the percentage of animals that are placed in homes by Marotto's agency.

 "We are at 66 percent, and if unadoptable pets are removed from the equation, such as aggressive animals or fighting dogs who have been rescued, then the percentage is up to 75 percent," Marotto said.
 "To be honest, I can't believe what we've achieved."

 At present, Moore County's numbers are almost the opposite.

 "Our euthanasia numbers are at about 80 percent in Moore County," said board member Angela Zumwalt.
 "Although Orange County has a much larger financial investment than is in effect in this county, we have a high level of expertise, knowledge and professionalism in our board members and volunteers here.
 I can foresee our agency getting close to their level of success in the next five years or so."